Sanborn-Young/MP3ToTXT/README.md

 #### What Do I Need?

+It needs FFMPEG.exe to run.
+If you don't have it in your path, you are going to need to go and get it and download it.
+I suggest that you can just simply put it by the python script if you don't install it and get it into your PATH env variable.
+If you don't have it, when you run the script, it will give you a weird error message that doesn't look like "you're missing the FFMPEG.exe file."
+So, put it in.

 While the script is here, and you could "just run it," I think it is better to set up a virtual environment to run it in.

 Why?
 Because It has a ton of dependancies, and you need to bring up a series of pytorch on CPU programs for it to run.